Neos Kosmos, Athens

-Neos Kosmos (Νέος Κόσμος [ˈneos ˈkosmos]; meaning "New World") is a neighborhood in Athens, Greece.
+Neos Kosmos (Νέος Κόσμος [ˈneos ˈkosmos]; meaning "New World") is a neighborhood in downtown Athens, Greece.

 History

 In classical antiquity, the area of Neos Kosmos may have been the location of the gymnasium Cynosarges.

 Geography

 Neos Kosmos is south of the historic centre of the city.
 Andrea Syngrou Avenue is one of the main roads of Neos Kosmos.

+Climate

+Neos Kosmos has a hot semi-arid climate (Köppen climate classification: BSh) closely bordering a hot-summer mediterranean (Csa) climate.
+It has mild winters and hot summers.
+It is the warmest area of Downtown Athens with an average annual temperature of 20.2°C. The highest temperature in Neos Kosmos was 42.8°C and it was recorded on August 3, 2021 while the minimum temperature that day was a stunning 32.2°C. In July 2024 Neos Kosmos recorded 11 days with a minimum temperature over 30.0°C.